Community Education, Events and Forums

 Information sessions & presentations

 We offer brief general information sessions for community groups that focus on the roles and functions of the Ombudsman.
-We can also provide information sessions on specific areas of our work, such as the Ombudsman's role in community services, employment-related child protection and police complaints.
+We can also provide information sessions on specific areas of our work, such as the Ombudsman's role in community services, disability reportable incidents, employment-related child protection and police complaints.

 Resources and guidelines